jqhoogland/rationalia-starter/AF/Concepts/AI Boxing (Containment).md

 Containing the AGI
 ==================

-Attempts to box an AGI may add some degree of safety to the development of a [friendly artificial intelligence](https://wiki.lesswrong.com/wiki/FAI) (FAI).
+Attempts to box an AGI may add some degree of safety to the development of a [[Friendly Artificial Intelligence|friendly artificial intelligence (FAI)]].
 A number of strategies for keeping an AGI in its box are discussed in [Thinking inside the box](http://www.aleph.se/papers/oracleAI.pdf) and [Leakproofing the Singularity](http://dl.dropbox.com/u/5317066/2012-yampolskiy.pdf).
 Among them are:

 - Physically isolating the AGI and permitting it zero control of any machinery
 - Limiting the AGI’s outputs and inputs with regards to humans